DataDog/integrations-core/milvus/README.md

 ## Overview

 This check monitors [Milvus][1] through the Datadog Agent.

-Include a high level overview of what this integration does:
-- What does your product do (in 1-2 sentences)?
-- What value will customers get from this integration, and why is it valuable to them?
-- What specific data will your integration monitor, and what's the value of that data?
+It provides insights into your Milvus deployment's performance by collecting information about the latency and number of executions of individual operations.
+This integration also allows for monitoring the size and ressource allocation of your deployment.

 ## Setup